 This is why it’s vital to consult on the market before entering in order to understand how to drive qualified traffic and increase sales conversion.

-Consider also factors such as Chinese Business Licencing, certain platforms allow for set up without this whilst others require a CBL..
+Consider also factors such as Chinese Business Licencing, certain platforms allow for setup without this whilst others require a CBL.
 Official protocol for platform set-up should be followed to avoid policy & regulatory issues for each specific channel.

-With China’s separate and unique eco-system ring-fenced by the Great Firewall all content not only has to be in Mandarin but also formatted and amended for Chinese platforms, searching algorithms & keyword sets in Characters & Pinyin.
+With China’s separate and unique eco-system ring-fenced by the Great Firewall, all content not only has to be in Mandarin but also formatted and amended for Chinese platforms, searching algorithms & keyword sets in Characters & Pinyin.

-Compartmentalising China for brands can help with tailoring messages and images whilst remaining true to your core values, key messages & aesthetic.
+Compartmentalizing China for brands can help with tailoring messages and images whilst remaining true to your core values, key messages & aesthetic.
 This is why brands need to build China teams and utilize local agencies on the ground.

 Typically, a website will need to be audited & optimized for Mandarin Keyword Searches so building a dedicated Chinese Website is effective.
-This allows the site to be built as a vehicle for visibility in China’s unique eco-system, especially for keyword searches on Baidu.
+This allows the site to be built as a vehicle for visibility in China’s unique ecosystem, especially for keyword searches on Baidu.

-Pre-Market Analysis is Smart
+A Good Pre-Market Analysis

 Impressions are of little worth without a strong, localized brand to achieve that exposure.
 Having said this marketing has to be grounded in both quantitative data and the more qualitative process of building a brand, something less tangible to measure.